awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.S3.md

 ## Limitations when using Amazon S3 as a source for AWS DMS<a name="CHAP_Source.S3.Limitations"></a>

 The following limitations apply when using Amazon S3 as a source:
++ Don’t enable versioning for S3\.
+If you need S3 versioning, use lifecycle policies to actively delete old versions\.
+Otherwise, you might encounter endpoint test connection failures because of an S3 `list-object` call timeout\.
+To create a lifecycle policy for an S3 bucket, see [ Managing your storage lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html)\.
+To delete a version of an S3 object, see [ Deleting object versions from a versioning\-enabled bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/DeletingObjectVersions.html)\.
 + A VPCE\-enabled \(gateway VPC\) S3 bucket isn't currently supported\.

 ## Extra connection attributes for Amazon S3 as a source for AWS DMS<a name="CHAP_Source.S3.Configuring"></a>